 - Eye Vitamins and Omega 3 Fish Oil ─ Although the science behind this strategy remains thin, nutritional solutions to medication conditions in general are gaining favor within the medical community.
 Proponents of this dry eye treatment suggest boosting your intake of foods containing Omega 3 fatty acids such as walnuts, cod liver oil, flax seed oil, primrose oil, and cold-water fish.
 Vitamin A, which is found in eggs and dark green or yellow vegetables, helps sustain proper eye moisture.

-When you have questions about dry eye treatment options, please contact Foulkes Vision in Lombard, Illinois online or by telephone to book an appointment with one of our skilled Chicago-area eye doctors: (888) 207-1404.
+If you have questions about dry eye treatment options, please contact Foulkes Vision in Lombard, Illinois, online or by telephone to book an appointment with our skilled Chicago-area eye doctor: 630-724-1400.